OUR BOARD OF DIRECTORS

-Rachel Wagner is a designer, consultant, educator, and business owner who has worked in the area of green design for over 20 years.
-An acknowledged “building energy geek,” she is recognized regionally and nationally for her expertise.
-She now applies her skills to the intersections of design, education, climate change mitigation, and economic and racial justice.
-She has served on local boards and commissions focused on environmental stewardship and sustainability, climate action and energy efficient building.
-She currently serves on the Advisory Council for the Western Technical College Career Pathway Program of Building Science and Energy Management and is a co-founder of the Outside the Box youth education program.
+Rachel Wagner is a designer, educator, and social entrepreneur who has worked in the area of green building for over 20 years.
+An acknowledged “building energy geek,” she is recognized for her expertise in sustainable housing.
+She now applies her skills to the intersections of design, education, climate change mitigation, and social justice.